How I Made A Website About The Outback...

 The Outback site makes about $1700 a month and the two sites together generate well over $2000 in monthly income now.
 (All figures are US dollars.)
 It's still not what I used to earn in my much hated day job, but since I'm alone it is enough for me to live on.

 (2008 update: my Kimberley site now also sells a downloadable guide book I wrote.
-Overall traffic and income from other sources has grown and as of April 2008 I am making over $4000 a month.)
+Overall traffic and income from other sources has grown and as of April 2008 I earn over $4000 a month from my sites.)

 If I had spent all my time on only one site my income would have grown faster in the beginning.
 A website is something that requires a lot of work up front and pays off big time later.